zmarty/zmarty.github.io/_posts/2025-11-15-inference-engines.md

 description: ""
 ---

+LLM inference engines load the weights of a model and allow running inference on the given text or multimodal (images, videos) inputs.
+They also offer features such as KV prefix caching to speed up subsequent requests in a conversation.

 | Name                                                                       | GitHub stars* | Type                                                                               | Scale                                     |
 | -------------------------------------------------------------------------- | ------------- | ---------------------------------------------------------------------------------- | ----------------------------------------- |
 | [vLLM](https://docs.vllm.ai/)                                              | 63.1k         | Open Source (Apache-2.0)                                                           | High-throughput production                |